Types of Sentences

 - Harry took a pen and pencil; he wanted to write a poem

-When compound sentence is formed using semi colon and a transitional expression, a comma is used after the transitional expression.
+When compound sentence is formed using semi colon and a transitional expression, a comma is used after the transitional expression and a semicolon before it.

 - Mary had been walking quickly for a long time; consequently, she felt very tired.